My name is Dusk Peterson. See my CV for my credentials and background.

 You can find many more links on historical research and historical genres at Historicalfic's Twitter account, @historicalnovel.

 I own the copyright on my report, though not the copyright on the sources I link to or quote from.
-I'll be placing the report under a Creative Commons Attribution License, so you're welcome to make any use of the report that you like, provided that you include the report's copyright paragraph.
+You're welcome to make any use of the report that you like, provided that you include the report's copyright paragraph.
 (If you're quoting briefly from the report, just link to historicalfic.com and give me credit for the report.)

 The information contained within the source material I link to or quote from is free for anyone to use.
 However, the source material itself may be protected by copyright.